 M-F: 9am-4:30pm, Sa: 10am-4:30pm

-For a truly health-conscious experience, look no further than Glow Live Food Café, a completely raw, plant-based, organic café and health food store.
+For a truly health-conscious experience, look no further than GLOW for a completely raw, plant-based, organic café and health food store.
 The majority of food served is local as well, utilizing the great farmers in the area as a resource.
-In addition to a full menu of juices and smoothies, Glow has delicious appetizers and entrees a Glow Roll with sunflower seed hummus, mixed greens, cucumber, avocado, and carrot wrapped in nori; a Thai kale salad, pizza, or an “E.L.T.”, a twist on the classic using eggplant bacon, cashew mayo, lettuce, and tomato on toasted Bavarian bread.
+In addition to a full menu of juices and smoothies, GLOW has delicious appetizers and entrees a GLOW Roll with sunflower seed hummus, mixed greens, cucumber, avocado, and carrot wrapped in nori; a Thai kale salad, pizza, or an “E.L.T.”, a twist on the classic using eggplant bacon, cashew mayo, lettuce, and tomato on toasted Bavarian bread.
 The deli case displays an assortment of delicious desserts and ready-to-go items while the store carries great vitamins and supplements as well as some dry good food items.

 380 Washington Ave #105 | Ketchum